JBL's superb Synthesis AVR storms to success at the What Hi-Fi? Awards 2021

 Another comeback kid for Denon, this time in the £1500-£3000 price bracket, is the stunning Denon AVC-X6700H.
 In terms of video format support, sound processing and HDMI 2.1, the 67000H offers many of the same features as Denon’s pricier models but is intended for slightly smaller systems.
 With a presentation that is even more powerful, expressive and engaging than its forebear, the 67000H remains an ideal choice for those seeking a mature and refined AVR.

-Don’t forget to tune in on Wednesday 3rd November, when we’ll be announcing which of these three stellar Best Buys AVRs will win the coveted Product of the Year gong in this (and every) category, plus a few more special Awards.
+Don’t forget to tune in to the What Hi-Fi?
+Awards 2021 on Wednesday 3rd November, when we’ll be announcing which of these three stellar Best Buy AVRs will win the coveted Product of the Year gong in this category – not to mention Product of the Year winners in other hi-fi and AV categories, plus a few more special Awards.

 MORE: See all 109 What Hi-Fi?
 2021 Best Buy Awards winners